Sales call best practice is a tough one. The very essence of being a great sales person is that you know how to interact with decision makers.

 2. Price isn’t the only objection, he’s interested in reducing risk too

-Some sales people start off on the back foot when the conversations get on to price.
-Primarily because they don’t believe their own sales pitch, the minute price is mentioned the sales person gets defensive.
+Some sales people start off on the back foot when the conversations turns to price.

 So, what does this make the buyer do?
 It makes him question what you’re trying to hide, why you’ve suddently gone all earnest and therefore what he’s missed.